ROCprofiler-SDK callback tracing services#

 4: hipStream_t* stream = 0x25dfcf0

 The code object tracing service is a critical component for obtaining information regarding asynchronous activity on the GPU.
-The rocprofiler_callback_tracing_code_object_load_data_t payload (kind=ROCPROFILER_CALLBACK_TRACING_CODE_OBJECT, operation=ROCPROFILER_CODE_OBJECT_LOAD) provides a unique identifier for a bundle of one or more GPU kernel symbols which have been loaded for a specific GPU agent.
-For example, if your application is leveraging a multi-GPU system system containing 4 Vega20 GPUs and 4 MI100 GPUs, there will at least 8 code objects loaded: one code object for each GPU.
-Each code object will be associated with a set of kernel symbols: the rocprofiler_callback_tracing_code_object_kernel_symbol_register_data_t payload (kind=ROCPROFILER_CALLBACK_TRACING_CODE_OBJECT, operation=ROCPROFILER_CODE_OBJECT_DEVICE_KERNEL_SYMBOL_REGISTER) provides a globally unique identifier for the specific kernel symbol along with the kernel name and several other static properties of the kernel (e.g. scratch size, scalar general purpose register count, etc.).
-Note: two otherwise identical kernel symbols (same kernel name, scratch size, etc.) which are part of otherwise identical code objects but the code objects are loaded for different GPU agents will have unique kernel identifiers.
-Furthermore, if the same code object (and it’s kernel symbols) are unloaded and then re-loaded, that code object and all of it’s kernel symbols will be given new unique identifiers.
+The rocprofiler_callback_tracing_code_object_load_data_t payload (kind=ROCPROFILER_CALLBACK_TRACING_CODE_OBJECT, operation=ROCPROFILER_CODE_OBJECT_LOAD) provides a unique identifier for a bundle of one or more GPU kernel symbols that are loaded for a specific GPU agent.
+For example, if your application leverages a multi-GPU system consisting of four Vega20 GPUs and four MI100 GPUs, at least eight code objects will be loaded: one code object for each GPU.
+Each code object will be associated with a set of kernel symbols.
+The rocprofiler_callback_tracing_code_object_kernel_symbol_register_data_t payload (kind=ROCPROFILER_CALLBACK_TRACING_CODE_OBJECT, operation=ROCPROFILER_CODE_OBJECT_DEVICE_KERNEL_SYMBOL_REGISTER) provides a globally unique identifier for the specific kernel symbol along with the kernel name and several other static properties of the kernel such as scratch size, scalar general purpose register count, and so on.

 • kind=ROCPROFILER_CALLBACK_TRACING_CODE_OBJECT